 RPM: Stay informed!

 We are excited to begin Phase One of the Red and Purple Modernization program (RPM), the largest capital investment in CTA history that will modernize CTA train service on the Red, Purple and Brown lines.
+Major construction began in October 2019 with the start of construction of a new Red-Purple Bypass north of the Belmont Red, Purple and Brown Line station.

 Construction of this project will affect local neighborhoods as well as CTA riders for years, and we are committed to making sure we give you the information you need about the project and the construction as we move forward with Phase One.